 Famed for its high quality and beauty, Carrara marble has been quarried from the same mountains for over 2,000 years.
-It can be seen in sculptures and monuments from Rome’s Pantheon to London’s Marble Arch, not to mention high-end bathrooms and kitchens across the globe.
+It can be seen in cathedrals, sculptures and monuments, from the sublime cathedral in Orvieto to the Pantheon, one of Rome’s most famous landmarks.

 These marble-laden mountains are an extraordinary sight.
 Looking at the Apuan Alpine peaks you would be forgiven for thinking that they are snow-capped.
 In fact, their quarried faces glisten with marble.

 To learn more about one of Italy’s most iconic exports, discover how to visit the fascinating and spectacularly scenic Carrara marble quarries.

 The story of Carrara marble begins 65 million years ago when natural deposits of limestone below sea level were compressed by the high water pressure.
 Continental plates began to press together, pushing up against one another to form the marble mountain that we see today.

 Carrara marble has been quarried since Ancient Roman times, then called the “Luna marble.”
 The deposits were next to the sea which was ideal for transportation.
 In those days the marble was rolled down the mountain by hand.